Mertvip/Mertvip/README.md

 # 💫 About Me

-🔐 Offensive Security Enthusiast with a strong focus on Web and Mobile Application Security.
-🕵️ Active Bug Bounty Hunter, passionate about discovering vulnerabilities and learning from real-world scenarios.
-🎯 Always improving to become a better pentester and make the digital world safer.
+Hey there!
+I'm Mert, a 19-year-old with a deep passion for cybersecurity.
+🔐 Ever since I was a teenager, I've been fascinated by how systems work — and how they can break.
+🕵️ I actively hunt bugs and explore security flaws in real-world web and mobile applications.
+🚀 I'm always pushing myself to learn more, improve my skills, and contribute to a safer digital world.
+Let’s connect, share knowledge, and grow together in the offensive security space!

 ---